splunk/public-o11y-docs/gdi/monitors-databases/redis.rst

       - ``pythonBinary``
       - No
       - ``string``
       - Path to the Python binary.
-If you don’t provide a path, the monitor uses its built-in runtime.
+If you don't provide a path, the monitor uses its built-in runtime.
 The string can include arguments to the binary.
    -